[Full Guide] How Long To Boil Corn In Pressure Cooker

 Corn is a popular staple food loved by people globally.
 It is rich in fiber, vitamins, and antioxidants, and can be eaten boiled, grilled, or roasted.
 It is a perfect complement to any meal, and boiling is one of the simplest and most popular ways to prepare corn.

-Related: How Long to Boil Brats?
+Related: [Full Guide] How Long To Boil Corn In Husk

 Boiling corn in a pressure cooker is an alternative to the traditional method of boiling on a stove.
 It is faster and can preserve more nutrients compared to boiling on a stove.